STYLE SHEET

 A little extra cash in the pocket never goes astray when you’re in the early stages of building your business.
 The process can be lengthy and tedious when it comes to Government Grants, but if your application is successful, it can give your startup a real leg up.

-If you search the Government’s Grants and Programs finder, you’ll see that there are hundreds of opportunities opening and closing daily.
-So if you want to take advantage of these opportunities, you need to be aware of what’s on offer.
+We also recommend you search the Government’s Grants and Programs finder, you’ll see that there are hundreds of opportunities for various sectors and industries, opening and closing on a regular basis.

 National